amusecode/TRES/README.md

 --stop_at_CPU_time              to stop the simulation when the computational time exceeds a given value

 ```
-## TRES-exo for exoplanet research
+## TRES-Exo for exoplanet research

 In Columba et al. 2023, (A&A, 675A, 156C) we presented an extension for TRES to incorporate exoplanets.
 For exoplanet research, we have included the following processes and recommend the following settings:

+1) First things first: tell TRES to include Sub-Stellar Objects by setting the boolean EXCLUDE_SSO to False in TRES.options.py.
+Amongst other things, this will automatically set the minimum mass of a body to 0.2 Jupiter masses (~0.0002 Solar masses) in stead of 0.0075 Solar masses.
+Note that our extension is only valid for giant planets, hence the minimum mass of 0.2 Jupiter masses.
-1) For the dynamical stability of triples, you can which stability criterium is used through the parameter stability_limit_specification in TRES_setup.py.
+2) For the dynamical stability of triples, you can which stability criterium is used through the parameter stability_limit_specification in TRES_setup.py.
 Options applicable to exoplanets are the simple prescription from Petrovich et al. (1), the full prescription from Petrovich et al. (2), Holman's prescription for S-type orbits (3), Holman's prescription for P-type orbits (4).
-2) energy-limited atmospheric photoevaporation of planets
+3) energy-limited atmospheric photoevaporation of planets
-3) initial planetary spin rate as 0.126 the breakup speed (Bryan+2018).
+4) initial planetary spin rate as 0.126 the breakup speed (Bryan+2018).
 This can be adjusted in the function initial_angular_frequency in triple_class.py

 Examples
 1) To evolve a single system (binary star + CBP) that survives for one Hubble time (13.5 Gyr) with the following parameters: